 \section{Sketch of an Algorithm}

-Now, if we are provided with a generic three jug puzzle, one can just extract an ordered quadruple out of it and obtain the graph model presented in Section~\ref{sec:Model}.
+Now, if we are provided with a generic three-jug puzzle, one can just extract an ordered quadruple out of it and obtain the graph model presented in Definition~\ref{def:Model}.
 Once that is done, it all boils down to determining whether the puzzle has a solution or equivalently whether the graph has the corresponding directed path.
-In other words, by Corollary~\ref{cor:ThreeJug}, we can leave aside the puzzle and just look at the fairly simple graph model and look at its structural properties and infer whether the original generic three jug puzzle had a solution or not; if it had a solution we can determine the same using the graph model.
+In other words, by Corollary~\ref{cor:ThreeJug}, we can leave aside the puzzle and just look at the fairly simple graph model and look at its structural properties and infer whether the original generic three-jug puzzle had a solution or not; if it had a solution, then the same can be determined using the graph model.

 Once we are sure that the puzzle has a solution, then one can think of the problem of minimizing the number of measurable pours, i.e., to determine the minimum number of measurable pours that is necessary to obtain a solution.
 Again, by using Corollary~\ref{cor:ThreeJug}, this boils down to determining the shortest directed path in the graph model.
 Observe that whenever a directed path exists in a graph, a shortest directed path also exists in the graph.
 Alternatively, whenever a solution exists for the puzzle, a solution with the minimum number of measurable pours also exists for the puzzle.
 Therefore, the model can also be used to obtain the optimum solution, if it exists.